MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ```

 A subscription to the `ComputerVision` WebSocket may already be active if the skill has run multiple times in quick succession, or if the program crashed before reaching completion.
-To handle this, pass `”ComputerVision"` to `socket.Unsubscribe()` at the beginning of the `openCallback()` function.
+To handle this, pass `"ComputerVision"` to `socket.Unsubscribe()` at the beginning of the `openCallback()` function.
 This unsubscribes from any existing `ComputerVision` WebSocket connections to avoid issues caused by multiple attempts to subscribe to the same event.

 ```JavaScript